OGRECave/ogre/Docs/src/hardware-buffers.md

 pBuffer->writeData(0, vec.size() * sizeof(float), vec.data(), true);
 ```

-However, this approach has a noticable overhead, if you update small portions of the buffer at different locations.
+However, this approach has a noticeable overhead, if you update small portions of the buffer at different locations.
 Also, it obviously requires system memory to be allocated for the data.

 ## Locking buffers {#Locking-buffers}